efrecon/mqtt2any/README.md

 itself are always passed as arguments to the procedures and these will be able to operate as they which on the data acquired from the broker.
 You will also be able to pass arguments to those procedures in order to refine what they should perform for example.
-Data treatment occuring in plugins will be executed within safe Tcl interpreters, which guarantees maximum flexibility when it comes to transformation capabilities while guaranteeing security through encapsulation of all IO and system commands.
+Data treatment occurring in plugins will be executed within safe Tcl interpreters, which guarantees maximum flexibility when it comes to transformation capabilities while guaranteeing security through encapsulation of all IO and system commands.